Roman-Blinkov/kubernaughty/docs/part-4-how-you-kill-a-container-runtime.md

 So, before we go further, let's analyze this a little.
 I have SSH for a reason.

-Here is the failure in 1080p glory:
+Here is the failure in 1080p glory (first screen recording, sad face):

 [![CRFAIL](http://img.youtube.com/vi/eFgo9OjQeMo/0.jpg)](https://www.youtube.com/watch?v=eFgo9OjQeMo "Woops")